trongthanh/11ty-hylia/posts/a-post-with-code-samples.md

 ---
 title: A post with code samples
 date: '2019-06-18'
-tags:
+tags: [demo-content, code, blog, css]
-  - demo-content
-  - code
-  - blog
 ---
 The best way to demo a code post is to display a real life post, so check out this one from [andy-bell.design](https://andy-bell.design/wrote/creating-a-full-bleed-css-utility/) about a full bleed CSS utility.